Pre-Employment Tests Defined

 - In positions where employees will be working in customers' homes, such as home health care aides and field service technicians

-- In manufacturing settings to assess risk for safety violations
+- In manufacturing settings to assess risk for rule violations

 Skills tests measure job-related competencies; broad ones like verbal, math, and communication skills, or narrow ones like typing and computer skills.
 These are skills that candidates have picked up through their education and career histories – these skills do not necessarily reflect basic aptitude but instead reflect acquired knowledge – what the applicant already knows how to do based on previous experience.